arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

     <td text-align="justify">Hardware-based security features, such as a True Random Number Generator (TRNG), a Memory Protection Unit (MPU), and a TrustZone-M security extension</td>
   </tr>
   <tr>
-    <td text-align="justify">Onboard power management features that allow it to operate on low power</td>
+    <td text-align="justify">Onboard power management features that allow it to operate on low power mode</td>
   </tr>
   <tr>
-    <td text-align="justify"> Onboard RTC module that provides accurate timekeeping and calendar functions, along with programmable alarms and tamper detection features</td>
+    <td text-align="justify">Onboard RTC module that provides accurate timekeeping and calendar functions, along with programmable alarms and tamper detection features</td>
   </tr>
   <tr>
     <td text-align="justify">Designed to operate over a wide temperature range, from -40°C to 105°C, making it suitable for use in harsh environments</td>